toineo/kpn/README.markdown

   * local thread communicating over sockets on localhost
   * over the network !

-TODO: debug sequential, maybe do sockets over network
-      both sequential impl have problems with sieve right now
+They're all done except the very last one.

-Note: the sequential implementations might block indefinitely on a process executing a non-terminating and seemingly atomic (from the POV of the concurrency handling code) action.
-Other solutions, which use the OS's preemptive multitasking facilities, do not have this flaw.
+Note: the sequential implementations might block indefinitely on a process executing a non-terminating and seemingly atomic (from the POV of the concurrency handling code) action; you have to write code that cooperates well!
+Other solutions, which use the OS's preemptive multitasking facilities, do not have this flaw, but might be slower.